-12. Transition - How will the school prepare and support my child to transfer to their next education setting?
+How will Hazel Slade prepare and support my child to transfer to their next education setting?
 How can parents arrange to visit the academy and nursery school?
 What is involved?

 Children in Year 6 are supported by our teaching team when they prepare to move into Year 7 and their chosen High Schools.
 We maintain close relationships with a number of local high schools, children have opportunities to visit them to use facilities there and staff from the schools come to deliver lessons in our setting.
 Transition paperwork is completed for every child moving to another setting and telephone conversations as part of any follow up take place to ensure smooth transitions are made.